Taylor hits 3 HRs, Dodgers beat Braves 11-2 to extend NLCS - WHIZ News

 After mustering just four hits during a 9-2 loss in Game 4 that pushed them to the brink of elimination, the desperate Dodgers rapped out eight hits by the third inning off Max Fried.
 They finished with 17, a club record for a postseason game, and also equaled a postseason franchise mark with five home runs.

-Starting at third base in place of injured Justin Turner, Taylor became the second Dodgers player with a three-homer game in the postseason.
+Starting in place of injured Justin Turner at third base, Taylor became the second Dodgers player with a three-homer game in the postseason.
 Kiké Hernández also did it in Game 5 of the 2017 NLCS against the Chicago Cubs.

-“First time I’ve ever done it,” Taylor said.
-“It’s kind of surreal.”

 Taylor had an RBI single in the third to make it 4-2.
 He went deep in the fifth, sending an 0-2 pitch from Chris Martin to center field and extending the lead to 6-2.

-Taylor homered again in the seventh, taking Dylan Lee out to left-center before coming out of the dugout for a curtain call.
+Taylor homered again in the seventh, taking Dylan Lee out to left-center before taking a curtain call in the dugout.

 “I never look cool doing anything,” Taylor said.